Master of Education (Research)

 - CRICOS Code: 002127B

-There are two selection rounds each year for entry to the Masters by research degree.
+There are two selection rounds each year for entry to the Master of Education (Research).
 All applications must be submitted and complete by the closing dates below to be considered for each round.

 Second selection round 2021

 Applications close 16 October 2021

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.